-Instances of identity theft in general are also up, posing a major risk to those attempting to rush transactions to take advantage of the stamp duty holiday before it expires.
+Instances of identity theft, in general, are also up, posing a major risk to those attempting to rush transactions to take advantage of the stamp duty holiday before it expires.

-“Moving house can be a stressful time; however, it’s vital to remember to take steps which could keep you safe from scams,” commented managing director of economic crime at UK Finance, Katy Worobec.
+“Moving house can be a stressful time; however, it’s vital to remember to take steps which could keep you safe from scams,” commented the managing director of economic crime at UK Finance, Katy Worobec.

-“This includes letting your bank and other organisations know that you’ve changed address, making sure your mail is secure, and ensuring the recipient’s bank details are correct when paying large amounts of money during the house buying process, such as your deposit.”
+“This includes letting your bank and other organisations know that you’ve changed address, making sure your mail is secure, and ensuring the recipient’s bank details are correct when paying large amounts of money during the house-buying process, such as your deposit.”

-UK Finance has once again urged buyers to be vigilant against such attacks, advising caution and scrutiny where any emails are received that contain new payment details, or requests for payments to different accounts.
+UK Finance has once again urged buyers to be vigilant against such attacks, advising caution and scrutiny where any emails are received that contain new payment details or requests for payments to different accounts.

 To reduce the risk of falling victim to identity theft, UK Finance has advised homebuyers to verify every payment request or information request with their bank and/or real estate agent directly, before providing any information or transferring any funds.

-All incoming communications regarding payment information or requests for personal data should be treated as suspicious, until verified by contacting the appropriate provider directly.
+All incoming communications regarding payment information or requests for personal data should be treated as suspicious until verified by contacting the appropriate provider directly.